docker-library/faq/README.md

 1.	a change gets committed to the relevant image source Git repository (either via direct commit, PR, or [some automated process](https://doi-janky.infosiftr.net/job/update.sh/) -- somehow some change is committed to the Git repository for the image source)

-	-	for [`golang`](https://hub.docker.com/_/golang), that would be a commit to [the `github.com/docker-library/golang` repository](https://github.com/docker-library/golang), such as [a9171b (the update to Go 1.12.6)](https://github.com/docker-library/golang/commit/a9171b851ba926f2979e8c711d25faa025194def)
+	-	for [`golang`](https://hub.docker.com/_/golang), that would be a commit to [the `github.com/docker-library/golang` repository](https://github.com/docker-library/golang), such as [f12c995 (the update to Go 1.16.3)](https://github.com/docker-library/golang/commit/f12c995e27fef88ccb984605ab4748737ae3a778)

 2.	a PR to the relevant `library/xxx` manifest file is created against https://github.com/docker-library/official-images (which is the source-of-truth for the official images program as a whole)

-	-	for [a9171b](https://github.com/docker-library/golang/commit/a9171b851ba926f2979e8c711d25faa025194def), that PR would be [docker-library/official-images#6070](https://github.com/docker-library/official-images/pull/6070) ([changing `library/golang` within that repository](https://github.com/docker-library/official-images/pull/6070/files) to point to the updated commits from [the `github.com/docker-library/golang` repository](https://github.com/docker-library/golang) and updating `Tags:` references if applicable)
+	-	for [f12c995](https://github.com/docker-library/golang/commit/f12c995e27fef88ccb984605ab4748737ae3a778), that PR would be [docker-library/official-images#9904](https://github.com/docker-library/official-images/pull/9904) ([changing `library/golang` within that repository](https://github.com/docker-library/official-images/pull/9904/files) to point to the updated commits from [the `github.com/docker-library/golang` repository](https://github.com/docker-library/golang) and updating `Tags:` references if applicable)

 3.	that PR and a full diff of the actual `Dockerfile` and related [build context](https://docs.docker.com/engine/reference/commandline/build/#extended-description) files are then reviewed by [the official images maintainers](https://github.com/docker-library/official-images/blob/master/MAINTAINERS)

-	-	for [docker-library/official-images#6070](https://github.com/docker-library/official-images/pull/6070), that can be seen in [the "Diff:" comment](https://github.com/docker-library/official-images/pull/6070#issuecomment-501305092)
+	-	for [docker-library/official-images#9904](https://github.com/docker-library/official-images/pull/9904), that can be seen in [the "Diff:" comment](https://github.com/docker-library/official-images/pull/9904#issuecomment-812221459)

-4.	a basic build test is produced, typically on `amd64` (to ensure that it will likely build properly on the real build servers if accepted, and to run [a small series of official images tests](https://github.com/docker-library/official-images/tree/master/test) against the built image)
+4.	a basic build test is produced (by GitHub Actions) on `amd64` (to ensure that it will likely build properly on the real build servers if accepted, and to run [a small series of official images tests](https://github.com/docker-library/official-images/tree/master/test) against the built image)

-	-	for [docker-library/official-images#6070](https://github.com/docker-library/official-images/pull/6070), that can be seen in [the build test comment](https://github.com/docker-library/official-images/pull/6070#issuecomment-501305150)
+	-	for [docker-library/official-images#9904](https://github.com/docker-library/official-images/pull/9904), that can be seen in [the "16 checks passed"](https://github.com/docker-library/official-images/pull/9904#event-4543748220)

 5.	once merged, [the official images build infrastructure](#how-are-images-built-especially-multiarch) will pick up the changes and build and push to the relevant per-architecture repositories (`amd64/xxx`, `arm64v8/xxx`, etc)